smadapoosi/IKCTML/README.md

 ## Running XGBoost to Annotate Your Own Data

-First, create a [Seurat](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) object for your data, and upload this object to a Google Drive.

-Second, open our Colab workflow with the link below and follow the included instructions to produce an annotated Seurat object saved to your Google Drive.
+If you would like to use XGBoost to annotate your own data, start by creating a [Seurat](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html) object for your data, and upload this object to a Google Drive.
+Next, please open our Colab workflow with the link below and follow the included instructions.
+This will produce an annotated dataset that can be saved to your Google Drive.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://drive.google.com/file/d/1a0tSwn6dWsME9myqjWAQVPfMLavDoHOZ/view?usp=sharing)